Lidcer/DiscordDynamicMusicBotAddon/README.md

 ## Repository

 ### How to setup?
-check example in ()./example/index) in config file you need discord token.
-Youtube apk is desirable but its not necessary
+check example in (./example/index) in config file you need discord token.
+Youtube api key is desirable but its not necessary
 ```
 - Discord token https://discordapp.com/developers/applications/
 - Youtube Api Key https://console.cloud.google.com/